applebuddy/TOEIC-Speaking-Study/README.md

 ## Q5

+How often do you use a navigation device?
+How long have you used it?

+- I use the navigation application about once or twice a week.
+I've used it since I started working. it gives me the me the most accurate directions whenever I am(I can use it whenever and wherever I want)

 What was the last piece of furniture you bought, and when did you buy it? (furniture 는 불가산 명사로 s를 붙히지 않습니다.)

 - The last piece of furniture i bought was my green leather sofa. i bought it last month. it was a little expensive, but it's very nice